 HIC resins from Cytiva are produced as a series of hydrophobic resins based on alkyl or aryl ligands attached to a hydrophilic base matrix.
-In each instance, ligand type and ligand concentration cover the range of protein hydrophobicity in a biological extract, varying from weak to moderate to strong hydrophobic proteins.
+Ligand type and concentration cover the range of protein hydrophobicity in a biological extract, varying from weak to moderate to strong hydrophobic proteins.
 This strategy results in HIC resins for all occasions where the emphasis is on high recovery, purity and reduced risk of denaturation of the target proteins in a biological extract.